 Most of the web is not about self-expression.
 Instead, it’s about growth: new readers, new subscribers, new customers.
 It’s popups, ads, takeovers, and sponsored content.

 Brutalism, by contrast, is ripping open a space where designers can do what they want, rather than what they should.
-The works created here eschew all the optimization advice and best practices lists in favor of looks and effects that border that live in the jarring, and sometimes border on the offensive (to expectations, anyway).
+The works created here eschew all the optimization advice and best practices lists in favor of looks and effects that live in the jarring, and sometimes border on the offensive (to expectations, anyway).

 If you like to see creative designers let loose and not worry about making the sale, Brutalist Websites may be your cup of tea.